wndxlori/wndx.com/_posts/2019-03-08-next_steps_for_learning_ruby.md

 I hope you find these resources helpful, and if you do, please share this post with others.

 Today is [International Women's Day](https://www.internationalwomensday.com/IWD2019), and this year's theme is #BalanceForBetter.
+I would love it if more women would join me for the [Six Vital Steps from Idea to App Store](http://6packapps.io) webinar.
+It's free and will provide a great introduction to the app development process in about an hour.

+<a href="http://6packapps.io" class="btn btn-xl center">Tell Me More</a>

+And then use the
-I would love it if more women would join me for the [Six Vital Steps from Idea to App Store](http://6packapps.io) webinar, and use these resources to learn enough Ruby to come and build [RubyMotion](https://rubymotion.com) apps with me.
-My #BalanceForBetter is to foster the education of a group of more diverse developers, who will be creating the apps of the future that we all use everyday.
+resources above to learn enough Ruby to come and build [RubyMotion](https://rubymotion.com) apps with me.
+My #BalanceForBetter is to foster the education of a group of more diverse women developers, who will be creating the apps of the future that we all use everyday.